 What are On-target earnings (OTE): meaning, importance, and formula

 On-target earnings (OTE), also known as on-track earnings, refer to the expected total pay an employee can get after achieving all required goals.
 It is then added to their base salary.
-In sales, OTE is commonly a motivating compensation for sales employees to reach their quotas, which consists of a base salary and a commission.
+The term OTE sales pros use means a motivating compensation for sales employees to reach their quotas, which consists of a base salary and a commission.